 Beginning in March of 2020, the Mayor of San Francisco issued several Orders that enacted a temporary “Eviction Moratorium” due to the COVID-19 pandemic.
-In short, the Mayor’s Eviction Moratorium provides an extension on rent payments for tenants who have been financially impacted by COVID-19, and temporarily bans most residential evictions if the effective date of the eviction notice is prior to December 1, 2020 (unless extended).
+In short, the Mayor’s Eviction Moratorium provides an extension on rent payments for tenants who have been financially impacted by COVID-19, and temporarily bans most residential evictions.
 The San Francisco Mayor’s Office of Housing and Community Development (MOHCD) developed binding “Rules and Regulations for Tenants and Landlords” that implemented the local Eviction Moratorium.

 In addition, the San Francisco Board of Supervisors passed Ord.
 No. 216-20, which was later extended, that prohibits the eviction of residential tenants before September 30, 2021, unless the eviction is based on the non-payment of rent (in which case the statewide eviction protections described below apply), the Ellis Act, or is necessary due to violence-related issues or health and safety issues.

 The State of California Enacts Statewide Eviction Protections for Non-Payment of Rent.